Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Characterization of good RCs

-is a good reaction coordinate, in the sense that the projection error of the leading transfer operator eigenfunctions onto $\xi$ is at most $\varepsilon$~\cite{bittracher_transition_2017}.
+is a good RC, in the sense that the projection error of the leading transfer operator eigenfunctions onto $\xi$ is at most $\varepsilon$~\cite{bittracher_transition_2017}.

 The computational strategy behind the transition manifold approach now is to sample the set $\{p^t(x,\cdot),~x\in\X\}$ (for example by randomly selecting starting points $x_m\in\X,~m=1,2,\ldots$ and estimating the $p^\tau(x_m,\cdot)$ by parallel simulation), and applying an \emph{unsupervised manifold learning method} (such as diffusion maps~\cite{coifman_diffusion_2006}) to the samples.
-This strategy has been successfully applied to multiple high-dimensional molecular systems and was confirmed to produce physically interpretable reaction coordinates~\cite{bittracher_data-driven_2018, bittracher_dimensionality_2020}.
+This strategy has been successfully applied to multiple high-dimensional molecular systems and was confirmed to produce physically interpretable RCs~\cite{bittracher_data-driven_2018, bittracher_dimensionality_2020}.

-The concept of the transition manifold was recently re-visited and extended to a broader class of dynamical systems~\cite{bittracher_weak_2020} (the central object now being called~\emph{weak transition manifold}), by requiring the ``closeness'' to the manifold now only averaged over the level sets of $\mathcal{Q}$:
+The concept of the transition manifold was recently re-visited and extended to a broader class of dynamical systems~\cite{bittracher_weak_2020} (the central object now being called~\emph{weak transition manifold}), by requiring the closeness to the manifold now only averaged over the level sets of $\mathcal{Q}$.
+It however requires the restriction to the following class of ``smooth'' transition manifolds: